10-Minute Keto Garlic Bread Chaffle Recipe

 Close-up angled view of several chaffle bread slices cut in halves resting on a baking sheet while being brushed generously with melted butter mixed with garlic powder using a pastry brush just prior to topping with mozzarella cheese then broiling until crispy and browned.

-Step 5: Melt butter and stir in garlic powder in a small bowl.
+Step 5: Now, let’s get to the good stuff. 😋 Melt butter and stir in garlic powder in a small bowl.
 Using a serrated knife, slice cooked chaffles in halves or thirds.
-Arrange chaffle pieces in a single layer on a baking sheet.
+Arrange chaffle pieces in a single layer on a baking sheet and slather on some garlic butter.

 Several sliced chaffle rounds arranged in a single layer on a large silver baking sheet covered evenly with freshly grated mozzarella cheese atop the crisp garlic bread before putting in the hot oven where the cheese will gently melt into delicious gooey bites.

-Step 6: Brush garlic butter generously atop chaffle slices.
-Sprinkle 1⁄2 cup mozzarella cheese evenly over pieces.
-Bake at 400°F just until cheese melts, about 4-5 minutes.
-For the crispier finish, switch oven to broil and place pan on top rack for 1-2 minutes until surface browns slightly.
-Rotate the pan if needed for even browning.
-Remove immediately and garnish with basil before serving.
+Step 6: Sprinkle 1⁄2 cup mozzarella cheese evenly over the pieces.
+Bake at 400°F just until the cheese melts, about 4-5 minutes.
+For a crispier finish, switch the oven to broil and place the pan on the top rack for 1-2 minutes until the surface browns slightly.
+You have to be careful with broiling and watch carefully, or you’ll have burnt chaffles in no time!

 Pro Tips and Tricks for Perfect Garlic Chaffles